fiware-docker/docker-container-service/docs/adminguide/admin-guide.md

     </ul>

 <li> Start Multi-Tenant Swarm Manager daemon (without TLS) on the Swarm Management Node.
+The Multi-Tenant Swarm docker image resides in the FIWARE Docker Hub repository at [fiware/swarm_multi_tenant](https://hub.docker.com/r/fiware/swarm_multi_tenant/)
 If token discovery is to be used then add the discovery flag, otherwise use the file flag to point to a file with a list of all the Docker Node public ips and docker ports.
 For instance:

-     ><b>swarm --debug manage  -H tcp://0.0.0.0:2376 file://../cluster.ips</b>
+     ><b>docker run -t -p 2376:2375 -v /tmp/cluster.ipstmp/cluster.ips -e SWARM_AUTH_BACKEND=Keystone -t fiware/swarm_multi_tenant:v0 --debug manage  file:///tmp/cluster.ips</b>

 <li> Test the cluster’s remote connectivity by pinging and sshing to all the instances (including the Swarm Management Node).